Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Effectiveness: Fair

-If your dog isn’t overly dirty and just needs some freshening up, you can use baby wipes to clean his fur.
-Baby wipes are very gentle, and they leave behind a fresh, pleasant smell.
-To use this method, simply rub your dog’s fur with some baby wipes, making sure to avoid the areas around his eyes.
+If your dog isn’t overly dirty and just needs freshening up, you can use baby wipes to clean their fur.
+Baby wipes are gentle, and they leave behind a fresh, pleasant smell.
+To use this method, simply rub your dog’s fur with a baby wipe, making sure to avoid the areas around the eyes.

-A downside to this method is that you may have to use many baby wipes to get your dog clean from head to tail.
-Plus, it will take quite a bit of time to clean your dog’s entire body, so be patient.
-Just be prepared to go through many wipes while getting your dog clean and smelling pretty!
+A downside to this method is that you may have to use multiple baby wipes to get your dog clean from head to tail.
+Plus, it will take quite a bit of time to clean your dog’s entire body.
+Just be patient and prepared to go through many wipes while getting your dog clean and smelling fresh!

 Pros